mohanacchu/directives/README.md.txt

-All directives examples are add
+All directives examples custom directives will be added